somedatapacket/docs.humio.com/content/_index.md

-_If you are new to log management the [introduction to log management]({{< ref "intro_to_log_management.md" >}}) will help you get to grips with the core concepts is and where Humio fits in to the logging ecosystem._
+_If you are new to log management the [introduction to log management]({{< ref "intro_to_log_management.md" >}}) will help you get to grips with the core concepts and where Humio fits in to the logging ecosystem._

 ## Integrations